Gecko-Security/geckofuzz/README.md

 ```

 ### BSC
 [BEGO](https://bscscan.com/txs?a=0xc342774492b54ce5F8ac662113ED702Fc1b34972) on BSC has a bug in the contract allowing arbitrary mint.
-The contracts were exploited for 12WBNB (~$7,200) and are exploitable before block number 22315678.
-We can fork the chain and
 Gecko can generate a full exploit to steal funds in **less than 1 minute**.

 ```
 ./gecko evm -t 0xc342774492b54ce5F8ac662113ED702Fc1b34972\